Affinio/slate/source/index.md

 number_of_clusters | 8 | Optional
 min_influencer_followers | NULL | Optional
 max_influencer_followers | NULL | Optional
 followers_intersection | false | Optional for network_graph type.
-Set to true for multiple handles follower intersection.
+Set to true for multiple handles follower intersection. csv_data | NULL | A string of user ids separated by comma.
+Required by upload_csv report type.

 <aside class="notice">
-Possible report_type include "network_graph", "tweet_content" and "url_share".
+Available report_type: "network_graph", "tweet_content", "url_share" and "upload_csv".
 </aside>
 <aside class="notice">
 followers_of could be a string of handles, "amazon,walmart,ebay", or a string of user ids, "12345,12346,12347", or a mixed string of handles and ids, like "affinio,12345,walmart,amazon,23456"